Maver-ck/drinks/README.md

 # Drinks App

-This is a simple drinks app which uses the REST api events data to show cards with details of the events.
+This is a simple drinks app which uses the REST api's events data to show cards with details of the events.

 The site is published here: https://maver-ck.github.io/drinks/